International Collaboration Review Committee

 - data security

-- disclosure to UT and research sponsors
+- disclosure obligations to UT and research sponsors

 - coauthorship